Back to Delaware

 What This Bill Does

-• Adds the definition of 'child-serving entity' to require service letter verification from any place where an employee may have worked.
+• Adds the definition of 'child-serving entity' to include places like schools, youth camps, summer schools, residential child-care facilities, and state agencies where employees may have worked.

-• Requires that if a previous employer does not respond to a request for a service letter, the prospective employee must report this failure to the Department of Labor (DOL).
+• Requires prospective employees to report it if a previous employer fails to respond to a request for a service letter.

 Who It Names or Affects